PPartisan/Roky/ci/act-tests/ReadMe.md

 ## Branching Strategy

-This project utilises the Git Flow branching model, which includes the following branch types:
+This project uses the Git Flow branching model, which includes the following branch types:

 - **Main**: The production branch containing stable code.
 - **Develop**: The branch where ongoing development occurs.
-- **Feature**: Branches created off of `develop` for new features.
+- **Feature/Bugfix**: Branches created off of `develop` for new features/bugfixes.
 - **Release**: Branches created to prepare for production releases.
-- **Hotfix**: Branches created from `main` for urgent fixes.
+- **Hotfix**: Branches created from `main` or release branches for urgent fixes.

 ## Prerequisites